pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-by-seller.markdown

 ## Response {#search-response}

 Search response has a lot of parameters.
-Use <code>OPTIONS</code> http method to get a <code>JSON</code> encoded response that will describe the API, with all the allowed methods and connections to other APIs.
+Use <code>OPTIONS</code> http method to get a <code>JSON</code> encoded response that will describe the API, with all the allowed methods and connections to other part of API.
 It is a standard format to get [API documentation](/design-considerations/#options).

 If you are interested in define response block size read [search paging](/search-paging) section.